Alex-XJK/100-of-100-service-team/README.md

 ### PR Review Process
 We enforce the PR review process to ensure the quality of the code.
 All changes in the main branch must be made through a pull request.
 The pull request must be reviewed by at least one team member and make sure all the discussions are resolved before merging.
+Also, all the CIs described above must be passed, which include but are not limited to Maven Build to ensure that the code is free of compilation and dependency issues; CodeQL to ensure that the code is of static quality; Maven Test to ensure that newly added changes do not affect the expected performance; and Codecov to ensure that coverage does not fall below a threshold and fluctuates only within a given range.

 ### Division of Work
 Although the GitHub Projects documents all the tasks done or led by each team member, as per the assignment requirements, we also briefly summarize the general division of work here (please refer to the GitHub Projects for more details):

-- **Yifei Luo**: Responsible for the database design, implementation, and its deployment.
+- **Yifei Luo**: Responsible for the service's database design, implementation, and its deployment.
+Also lead the architecture and development of the client-side application.
-- **Phoebe Wang**: Responsible for the API design, service implementation, testing, and external documentation.
+- **Phoebe Wang**: Responsible for the service's API design, service implementation, testing, and external documentation.
+Also lead the integration of the service with the client-side application.
-- **Jiakai Xu**: Responsible for the initial project setup, overall architecture design and implementation, and the internal documentation.
+- **Jiakai Xu**: Responsible for the initial project and CIs setup, overall architecture design and implementation, continuous development, code quality management, and the internal documentation.
-- **Xintong Yu**: Responsible for the interface integration between service and database.
+- **Xintong Yu**: Responsible for the interface integration between service and database, the service implementation, testing, and the deployment of the service.

 (names are in alphabetical order)